Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: L2 Harmonic Forms and Compactly Supported Cohomology

-\subsection{Topology of \texorpdfstring{$L^2$}{L2}-harmonic \texorpdfstring{$1$}{1}-forms and the Thurston Norm}
+\subsection{Topology of \texorpdfstring{$L^2$}{L2} harmonic \texorpdfstring{$1$}{1}-forms and the Thurston norm}

-By \Cref{relativecoho}, $H^1_0(M) \cong H^1(\overline{M}, \partial \overline{M}) \cong H_2(M)$.
-It is a classical fact that every nontrivial $[S] \in H_2(M)$ for both closed and cusped $M$ can be represented by closed smoothly embedded incompressible surface.
-This follows from \pc duality and regular value theorem \cite{normThurston}.
-We will henceforward assume every class in $H_2$ is represented by such a closed smoothly embedded incompressible surface. \begin{defi} A surface $S$ is peripheral if it is homologous to a union of boundary components.
-A surface is non-peripheral if it is not peripheral. \end{defi} When $M$ is cusped, a nontrivial class $[S] \in H_2(M)$ can be represented by a peripheral surface, where each component of $M-S$ contains a boundary component of $M$, or non-peripheral ones.
-The main reference for the Thurston norm is Thurston's original paper \cite{normThurston}.
-The Euler characteristic is negative for surfaces with genus $\geq 2$, and it is more convenient to use its absolute value to measure the topological complexity.
-We define for a connected surface $\chi_-(S)= \max\{-\chi(S),0\}$, where $\chi$ is the Euler characteristic.
+By \eqref{relativecoho}, $H^1_0(M) \cong H^1(\overline{M}, \partial \overline{M}) \cong H_2(M)$.
+It is a classical fact that every nontrivial $[S] \in H_2(M)$ for both closed and cusped $M$ is represented by a (possibly disconnected) closed smoothly embedded incompressible surface.
+This follows from \pc duality and the regular value theorem \cite{normThurston}.
+We will henceforward assume every class in $H_2$ is represented by such a closed smoothly embedded incompressible surface. \begin{defi} A class $[S] \in H_2(M)$ is peripheral if it is homologous to a union of boundary components.
+Otherwise, it is called non-peripheral. \end{defi} We use the absolute value of the Euler characteristic to measure the topological complexity of classes whose representatives are surfaces with genus $\geq 2$.
+For a connected surface $S$, $\chi_-(S) \coloneqq \max\{-\chi(S),0\}$, where $\chi$ is the Euler characteristic.
 Extend this to disconnected surfaces via $\chi_-(S \sqcup S') =\chi_-(S) + \chi_-(S')$.
-For a compact irreducible $3$-manifold $M$, the Thurston norm of $\alpha \in H^1(M; \mathbb{Z}) \cong H_2(M, \partial M; \mathbb{Z})$ is defined by
+For a compact irreducible $3$-manifold $M$, the Thurston norm \cite{normThurston} of $\alpha \in H^1(M; \mathbb{Z}) \cong H_2(M, \partial M; \mathbb{Z})$ is defined by